whatcomtrans/PoshIssues/rfc.md

 ### Read-IssueCheck

 ## Fixes
 Review, cancel or complete, remove issue fixes.
 Fixes in a pending state can be canceled or completed.
 Fixes can come from results or be loaded from files or the database.
 Fixes that are automatically executed ("Completed" or "Error" states) can not be canceled or completed, only those in a "Pending" state.
 New-IssueFix creates a fix object for return and use in checks script blocks or for direclty.
+All cmdlets passthru any fix objects on the pipeline.
 ### New-IssueFix
 Returns a PSObject<PoshIssues.Fix> object.
 ### Write-IssueFix
 Saves a PSObject<PoshIssues.Fix> object to a file or in a database folder.
+Use PassThru switch with NoClobber to get all Fixes passed thru, otherwise only Fixes written are passed thru.
 ### Remove-IssueFix
 Removes a PSObject<PoshIssues.Fix> object file from a database folder.
 ### Read-IssueFix
-Imoorts a PSObject<PoshIssues.Fix> object from a database folder.
+Imports a PSObject<PoshIssues.Fix> object from a database folder.
 ### Set-IssueFix
 Changes properties of a PSObject<PoshIssues.Fix> object.
 ### Approve-IssueFix